-Parameters are a great way to customize your Caspio Bridge apps.
+Parameters are a great way to customize your Caspio apps.
 There are different types of parameters that are described below.

 Categories of Parameters